Your Ultimate Guide to API Testing

 API stands for Application Programming Interface.
 It is an intermediary between applications, allowing them to communicate with each other.
 API also determines how an application request services back and forth with the operating system or other apps.

 As a type of software testing, API Testing ensures that a given API works well in terms of functionality, security, performance, and reliability.
 Typically, people run API directly on the API or during integration testing.

 - User interface (UI, or presentation layer)

 The API layer contains the application's business logic (algorithms that handle the data exchange between the database and the user interface).
 It is also the area of focus for API Testing.
-In other words, API Testing deals with the business logic and the security of the application and its data exchange.
+In other words, API Testing deals with the enterprise logic and the security of the application and its data exchange.

 Usually, people do API Testing by sending requests to API endpoints.
-From that, they compare the response with expected results.
+From that, they compare the response with the expected results.

 How API Testing is done?